Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 ### 2.2 Features left to implement in the future
 - Extra style to be added.
-- Logged in user to view just the recipes that they like.
+- Facebook page to be updated.

 <span id="technologies"></span>